Distributed Energy Resources for Resilience

 DERs can provide revenue streams while grid connected, helping to decrease overall microgrid costs and increase survival time during a grid outage.

 Distributed energy resources (DERs)—including renewable energy technologies, storage (such as batteries), and combined heat and power (CHP)—can provide a variety of benefits for federal sites.
-DERs can help agencies meet goals and mandates, deliver cost and energy savings, and provide environmental benefits.
-An emerging application for distributed renewable energy, storage, and CHP is resilience—providing power in the event that a site loses grid electricity.
+DERs can help agencies meet goals and mandates, deliver cost and energy savings, and support resilience.
+When integrated into a microgrid, DERs can increase survival time during a grid outage when fuel supplies are limited.

 Renewable energy, storage, and CHP can provide revenue streams while grid-connected, and these energy and cost savings may lower the overall cost of a microgrid and allow for the incorporation of additional microgrid components.
-When integrated into a microgrid, distributed energy technologies can also increase survival time during a grid outage when fuel supplies are limited.

 Resilience Tools